openhoat/seospa/README.md

 The web app is powered by nodejs at the server side, and angularjs at the client side, but any MVC framework (backbone, ember) should work for the client.

+The base web app shows a single page with two links and two partials with dynamic contents.

+Contents are evaluated by the js client code, so when we browse the page as a search robot, no content is returned : this is the problem this project is trying to fix.

 ### Structure

 The project has several branches to provide :